formester/formester-site/content/blog/what-is-a-form-lets-find-out.md

 **J. HTML Forms**\
 HTML, which stands for HyperText Markup Language, is the backbone of the web.
 It's the language that browsers understand to display web content.
 HTML forms are created using specific tags that define different elements like text boxes, buttons, and checkboxes.

-## Form Builders - No code tools to build forms effortlessly
+## Form Builders - [No code tools](https://formester.com/blog/top-8-no-code-tools-for-your-business-in-2023/) to create forms effortlessly

 **What is a Form Builder?**